January 30, 2021

 Though the path of our company's growth has been wildly steady over these last four and a half years, we must recognize that now we're in the thick of it.
 Ups and downs and sideways(es) will be thrown into the mix — that's what makes the journey extraordinary.
 That's what will either allow us to achieve our goals in the future, or what will sideline us now and relegate us to the history books.
 We're not 'safe' yet.
 We're not 'out of the woods.'
 We're just deeper in them than we've ever been before.

-It’s not the beginning that defines the journey.
-It’s not the ending.
-It’s the most amazing, most challenging, most frustrating, most enthralling, most beautiful, most perplexing part.
+It's the most amazing, most challenging, most frustrating, most enthralling, most beautiful, most perplexing part.

 The middle.